cmsrs/cmsrs3/README.md

 **After each change to a configuration value, it is necessary to log in to the admin panel again.**

-*  set up langs, default is:
+*  set up langs, the default is 'en,pl':

 ```bash
 LANGS="en,pl"